Kotlin/KEEP/proposals/pattern-matching.md

 Some instances of this scenario can be avoided with IDE hints clever enough to report matches unlikely to ever succeed (like checking equality for different types), and enforcing exhaustive patterns when matching.

 Even then, it is possible that the already defined identifier does have the same type as the new match, and that the `else` branch exists.
-Different languages handle this scenario differently, and there are a couple possible solutions for Kotlin:
+Different languages handle this scenario differently, and there are a few solutions for Kotlin:

 #### Shadowing <a name="shadow-match"></a>
 This would make: